Caleb & Brown

 Payment Currencies

-Payment currencies, like Bitcoin (BTC), can be thought of as digital money living on a decentralised network.
-Their features are usually built to exceed—or be an alternative to—traditional money.
-Other payment currencies focus on disrupting payment methods within a particular industry.
+Payment currencies, like bitcoin (BTC), can be thought of as digital money living on a decentralised network.
+Their features are usually built to replace or be an alternative to traditional money and fiat payment gateways.
+Other payment currencies, such as XRP, focus on disrupting payment methods within a particular industry or system.

 Stablecoins